saucelabs/elemental-next/frontend/tips/2-download-a-file/_csharp.md

----
-language: csharp
-level: 2
-hide_sidebar: true
-publish_date: 2016-06-11
-last_update:
-  date: 2023-03-29
----

-## A Solution

-In order to avoid the dialog box, we will be instructing the browser to download files to a specific location without being prompted.

-After the file is downloaded we can then perform some simple checks to make sure the file is what we expect.

-Let's continue with an example.

 ## Example

 Let's start off by declaring our requisite classes for our testing framework (e.g., `using NUnit.Framework`), driving the browser with Selenium (e.g., `using OpenQA.Selenium`, etc.), and leveraging common C# functions (e.g., `using System.IO`, etc.).